Canaan Marshall’s Holiday Style

 Christmas Centerpiece How-To

-To see Canaan Marshall’s styling tips for the floral arrangement below, from beginning to end, click the arrows, or swipe if on a mobile device
+To see Canaan’s tips for the floral arrangement below, click the arrows or swipe if on a mobile device

 Christmas centerpiece.
 Click arrows or swipe on a mobile device for step-by-step instructions.

 Materials: hydrangeas, tulips, red roses, wax flowers, ranunculus, viburnum, dendrobium orchids, red and green cockscomb, tallow berries, seeded eucalyptus, pennycress

 1 | Since this is for a dinner party, I chose a low clear-glass container.
 Create a grid over the top using clear tape.
 I put a capful of bleach in the water when using clear containers to keep the water clean.
 I like to work with a lazy Susan for speed, and it makes it easy to check all sides of the arrangement.